 Currently, the health organizations recommend 150 minutes of moderate activity per week.
 This means even just starting out, you can do 30 minutes 5 days a week and hit the target.
 I recommend a bit above this if you have the time, so you can actually excel in your fitness program.

-There’s a few different ways to get more endurance through cardio.
+There are a few different ways to get more endurance through cardio.
 Let’s take a look at them all.

 This is a high-impact exercise and the most common people think of when they think of cardio.
-It’s also one that pretty much everyone should focus on, it helps to be able to run.
+It’s also one that pretty much everyone should focus on.
+It helps to be able to run.

-You can start by running on a treadmill, but when possible get out there and run outside or around a track.
-It provides a bit of an extra challenge to it, and prepares you should you ever want to run a 5K or a marathon (or even just do hiking!).
+You can start by running on a treadmill, but when possible, get out there and run outside or around a track.
+It provides a bit of an extra challenge to it and prepares you should you ever want to run a 5K or a marathon (or even just do hiking).

 A Bit of Running Advice

 One final tip about running I found important is to focus on time, not distance.
 Don’t just try to run “1-5 miles”.
-Focus on how long you’re running starting out.
+Focus on how long you’re running when starting out.
 Say you’ll go 20 minutes at first, with a 3-1 interval (3 minutes run/jog, then 1-minute rest).
-It makes it a lot more bearable and you may find you actually enjoy it!
+It makes it a lot more bearable and you may find you actually enjoy it.
 As you go up in time, you’ll see you’re better able to increase the speed you run at and hit higher mile-markers than before.

 As I mentioned above, give an interval a try if you’re new to running.
 I find that starting with 2-1 (run 2 minutes, walk 1 minute) was a lot better than just seeing how long I could run for then being completely drained and wanting to quit.
-After awhile you can build up to 5-1, and even 10-1 as you build up your running endurance.
+After a while you can build up to 5-1, and even 10-1 as you build up your running endurance.